-Each cluster's combination is equally possible under the fixed value of the $D$-criterion (\fig{figure11}b).
-For a reduction in the cluster's combinations number we can use the thermodynamic method of the minimum free energy principle for each value of the \emph{$D$}-criterion.
+{}Each cluster's combination is equally possible under the fixed value of the $D$-criterion (\fig{figure11}b).
+For a reduction of the cluster's combinations number we can use the thermodynamic method of the minimum free energy principle for each value of the \emph{{}$D$}{}-criterion.
 This gives us a decrease of intervals of the valid cluster's values and this is very important for the real self-organizing system functioning prediction.
-Besides the thermodynamic method for decreasing of the cluster\textquoteright{}s interval we can use the probable method.
+Besides the thermodynamic method for decreasing of the cluster's interval we can use the probabilistic method.

-We are interested in a stationary solution of the one.
-That's why we can take the method of «the local balance» for each fractal-cluster combination.
-It allows to use the Bolchman's distribution for a stationary solution.
+{}We are interested in a stationary solution of the one.
+That's why we can take the method of ``the local balance'' for each fractal-cluster combination.

-where $F$ is a free FC energy, $k$ is a Bolchman's constant, $T$ is a conditional temperature.
-We also assume $kT=const.$

-\fig{figure12} (a, b) shows the space of the possible states for the fractal-cluster systems and the one under fixed values of the $D$-criterion.
+Direct calculations of the probability density of the number of combinations $\overline{C}_{i}$ as a function $f\left(\overline{C}_{1},D\right)$ and the reduced probability density $f_{H}^{\ast}$ of the values of the energy cluster $\overline{C}_{1}$ at a fixed value of criterion $D$ are shown in \fig{figure11-2} a, b, c, d.
+It can be seen from \fig{figure11-2} b, c, d. that with an increase in the efficiency of resource allocation in the SOS (an increase in criterion $D$ from $0.7$ to $0.9$), the highest probability density of the number of cluster combinations is achieved at the reference value of the energy cluster $\overline{C}_{1}^{ideal}=0.38$ (38\%) of the total resource.
+The following relation is used to estimate the reduced probability density $f_{H}^{\ast}$ of entropy fluctuations: